mmmorris1975/aws-runas/README.md

 source path/to/extras/aws-runas-bash-completion
 ```

-## Building

-### Build Requirements

-Developed and tested using the go 1.10 tool chain, aws-sdk-go v1.13.25, and kingpin.v2 v2.2.6
-*NOTE* This project uses the (currently) experimental `dep` dependency manager.
-See https://github.com/golang/dep for details.

-### Build Steps

-A Makefile is now included with the source code, and executing the default target via the `make` command should install all dependent
-libraries and make the executable for your platform (or platform of choice if the GOOS and GOARCH env vars are set)

 ## Configuration

 To configure a profile in the .aws/config file for using AssumeRole, make sure the `source_profile` and `role_arn` attributes are